readthedocs/readthedocs.org/docs/user/unofficial-projects.rst

   URL of unofficial and unmaintained documentation project: ...
   URL of official documentation (if any): ...
-  URL of official source project website (if any): ...
+  URL of official project website (if any): ...
-  URL of official source project repository (if any): ...
+  URL of official project repository (if any): ...

   Describe attempts of reaching the owner(s) of the documentation project:
   ...